-Joanna Barreras has been awarded the Eugene V. Cota Robles four-year fellowship.
+Joanna Barreras is a fourth year doctoral student in the Social Welfare program in the Luskin School of Public Affairs.
+In recognition of exemplary scholarship and her commitment to improving the well-being of Latinos, Joanna has been awarded numerous fellowships and most notably the Eugene V. Cota Robles four-year fellowship.
+To fund her research on social justice and policy issues around mental health service utilization affecting the Latino community, she has been a recipient of the UCLA’s Luskin School of Public Affairs Monica Salinas Latino Fellowship and the Social Justice Initiative Fellowship.
+Such awards have allowed her to collaborate with community mental health clinics serving a large Latino population.
+As a striving scholar, Joanna has presented her work in several conferences such as the Society of Social Work Research Annual Conference, the Anxiety and Depression Association of America Annual Conference, the Latino Health Equity Conference, and the Summer Institute on Migration and Global Health.
+She continues to excel in contributing to the knowledge base through her research with hope to exert needed change around policies and practices focusing on the betterment of one of the largest fastest growing minorities in our nation—Latinos.
 Joanna received her MSW in Social Work at California State University, Los Angeles in 2012 and her BA in Psychology with a minor in Criminal Justice at California State University, Long Beach in 2010.
 Her previous research experiences focused on health care utilization among Mexicans in California and mental health issues in low-income and minority communities.
-Her current research interests include physical and mental health disparities among Latinos, access and utilization of mental health care services, immigrant issues, and multicultural issues in research and practice.
+Her current research interests include physical and mental health disparities affecting Latinos, access and utilization of mental health care services, immigrant issues, and multicultural issues in research and practice.

 Stephanie Benson graduated from UCLA with a BA in International Development Studies.
 After graduating she spent six years in the Sultanate of Oman working with projects focused on the cultural preservation of endangered craft industries and communities.
 She later returned to Hawai’i to work with an organization that provides housing and employment opportunities to populations with severe and persistent mental illness.
 Stephanie recently completed her MSW at the University of Michigan (with a concentration in Social Policy and Evaluation) where she was involved in multiple research projects investigating food insecurity, community engagement and youth empowerment in Detroit, and a review of state Community Mental Health Centers to identify factors that impede or sustain evidence-based practices.
 Her current research interests include poverty alleviation policy, welfare reform, community development, children and family programs, and policy evaluation.

-M.Div.
-(Master of Divinity) at San Francisco Theological Seminary (SFTS) and
+She earned a M.Div.
+(Master of Divinity) at San Francisco Theological Seminary

 Mindy Chen holds an AB cum laude from Harvard University and an MSEd from the University of Pennsylvania.
 Mindy’s research focuses on social movements and civil society organizations.
 Currently, she uses mixed methods to study the dynamics and strategic interactions among community stakeholders, nonprofits, funders and political contexts in the mobilization of resources to improve conditions for low-wage immigrant workers across the U.S. Prior to entering the PhD program, she also worked as a lead labor/community organizer for over seven years in Los Angeles and the Bay Area.